winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

    - if not, redirect to Wing Cloud login page and then redirect back to the preview environment
    - check if the signed-in user has access to the repository of the preview environment
    - if not, redirect to Wing Cloud dashboard and show an informative message

-The website https://wing.cloud will use a secure HTTP-only cookie that safely encodes a JWT containing the Wing Cloud user ID.
-We could use the GitHub user ID, but we may want to support other authentication providers in the future.
+3. The website https://wing.cloud will use a secure HTTP-only cookie that safely encodes a JWT containing the Wing Cloud user ID.
+4. We could use the GitHub user ID, but we may want to support other authentication providers in the future.

-Every possible interaction with the Wing Cloud will be through an API.
+5. Every interaction with the Wing Cloud will be through an API.
 Any request to the API will be authenticated using this cookie.
 The API will then use the user ID to check if the user has the necessary permissions to perform the action.

-We can use the GitHub API and the user permissions to the repository as the authorization mechanism.
+6. We can use the GitHub API and the user permissions to the repository as the authorization mechanism.
 Beware the GitHub API has a [rate limit](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/rate-limits-for-github-apps#installation-access-tokens-on-githubcom), so we may want to cache the permissions for a while if we foresee hitting these limits.
 Also, see the [List collaborators endpoint](https://docs.github.com/en/free-pro-team@latest/rest/collaborators/collaborators?apiVersion=2022-11-28#list-repository-collaborators) for more information on authorization.

 ### Sign Up and Sign In